Firefighters tackle major house blaze in Sunderland

 A nearby resident who wished no to be named said: "Something drastic must have happened because the roof seems to have come off.

-A spokeswoman from Tyne and Wear Fire and Rescue Service said: "We have six fire engines in attendance."
+A spokeswoman from Tyne and Wear Fire and Rescue Service said: "We had six fire engines in attendance."